 Michele Masucci represents healthcare companies and middle-market private equity firms in connection with their transactions and regulatory needs.
-She has particular expertise in dermatology, dental, ophthalmology, physical therapy, infusion, dialysis and pharmacy.
+She has a particular focus in dermatology, dental, ophthalmology, physical therapy, infusion, dialysis and pharmacy.
 She represents companies throughout their life cycle from startups to fully mature companies.
 Michele served as chair of the firm’s Healthcare Group from 2010 to 2016.

 I also advise healthcare providers on joint ventures, mergers and acquisitions and contractual arrangements.
 As a former in-house counsel at a hospital, my uniquely holistic perspective helps me guide healthcare clients juggling day-to-day operational issues and new business ventures.